Ezequiel92/GalaxyInspector/docs/src/api/data_acquisition.md

 # Data acquisition functions

-These function read the raw data from the simulation output files (e.g. snapshots, FoF catalogs, etc.)
+These function read the output files (e.g. snapshots and FoF catalogs) from the simulation, and load the data to memory using dictionaries.

 ---